-- Prepayment risk is the uncertainty in the amount and timing of the principal prepayments in the pool of mortgages that collateralize the security. - This risk can be divided into contraction risk and extension risk. - Contraction risk is the risk of having to reinvest the prepayments at a rate lower than the coupon rate when interest rates decline. - Extension risk is due to the slowdown of prepayments when interest rates climb, making the investor earn the security's lower coupon rate rather than the market's higher rate.
+- Prepayment risk is the uncertainty in the amount and timing of the principal prepayments in the pool of mortgages that collateralize the security. - This risk can be divided into contraction risk and extension risk.a - Contraction risk is the risk of having to reinvest the prepayments at a rate lower than the coupon rate when interest rates decline.